Service Animal or Pet: How Can You Tell?

 Your job is to protect the rights of the disabled patient and make sure the owner has control of the animal.

 You aren’t responsible for supervising or caring for the animal.
-Staff and others shouldn’t interact with the dog because this can can create a health and safety hazard.
+Staff and others shouldn’t interact with the dog because this can create a health and safety hazard.

 What if other patients are uncomfortable with the animal?